Ryan A. Semerad

 REPRESENTATIVE CASES

-- Schneider v.
+- Holding that the Wyoming Division of Criminal Investigation's practice of registering individuals as sex offenders before verifying their criminal history was illegal. - Schneider v.
 State, 2022 WY 31, 505 P.3d 591 (Wyo.
 2022)

-- Following the State's presentation of evidence during a bench trial, court granted motion for judgment of acquittal on one count of driving under the influence of alcohol with BAC higher than 0.08% (2nd offense). - Chur v.
+- Following jury trial, court granted motion for judgment of acquittal on endangering children charge. - Chur v.
 Eighth Judicial Dist.
-Court of Nevada, 136 Nev. ___, 458 P.3d 336 (Nev.
+Court of Nevada, 136 Nev.
+68, 458 P.3d 336 (Nev.
 2020)

 - Holding that allegations of gross negligence are insufficient to state a claim against corporate directors or officers because N.R.S.
 78.138(7)(b) requires a claimant to show the director or officer had knowledge that the alleged conduct was wrongful.